 - Business Analytics

-- Big Data drives Big Decisions!
-Business Analytics arms you with the expertise in analysing data and creating knowledge - leading to competitive advantages for business-decisions.
-It equips you with state-of-the art and new emerging skills to solve business transforming challenges.
-General enquiries: firstname.lastname@example.org, programme enquiries: email@example.com
+- Business Analytics arms you with the expertise in analysing data and creating knowledge - leading to competitive advantages for businesses.
+Artificial intelligence, machine learning and management science power decisions in business.
+You’ll gain data-led insights and optimise businesses by using descriptive, predictive and prescriptive analytics.
+It equips you with state-of-the art and new emerging tools to solve business transforming challenges.
+General enquiries: email@example.com, programme enquiries: firstname.lastname@example.org

 - Operational Research/Management Science is used to solve supply chain (SC) aspects analytically.
 Mathematical programming techniques examine the Supply Chain's underlying transportation network which connects suppliers via transshipment nodes to its demand locations.
 Best locations for warehouses (or transshipment nodes) are determined using quantitative methods.
 Decision Science is used for in rational decision making under uncertainty.
 For instance optimal inventory levels are determined for warehouses and manufacturing using mathematical models.
 All kinds of business activities are optimised to give businesses a competitive advantage by maximising profit and minimising costs.

 - Book recommendation: Introduction to Management Science: Modelling, Optimisation and Probability

 - Introduction to Management Science - Semester 1 (until 2019)

 - Methods and tools are used to tackle challenges occurring in the business and industrial environment.
 The obtained results are used for qualified decision making.
 This is an Applied Mathematics course.